St. George Greek Orthodox Cathedral

 Baking Workshops for our 2025 Annual Greek Festival continue this week.
 All are welcome and we need your help!
 Please see the attached flyer for all the baking dates and times and please come and lend a hand whenever you can.
 With everyone's help, we can help make our St. George Annual Greek Festival a great success!

 Applications for 2025 Scholarships from the Pan Gregorian of Connecticut Charitable Foundation are now available by contacting the church office.
 They will be awarding scholarships to students from Greek Orthodox parishes in the state of Connecticut.
 The scholarships will be awarded to the students at their Annual Dinner Dance, which will be held in October 2025.
 Any high school senior who is a resident of Connecticut attending a four-year college beginning in Fall 2025 is eligible to apply.
 The student must also be a member in good standing of any Greek Orthodox Church in the state of Connecticut.
 Applicants will be selected based on character, leadership, and achievement.
-To apply, contact the church office at (860) 956-7586 Option 1 for the application.
+To apply, please submit the attached application.
 Please also plan to forward your high school transcript and a letter of recommendation from your parish priest or the president of the parish council in addition to the application itself.
 All applications must be postmarked by Friday, May 23rd.

 Ladies Philoptochos 2025 Scholarship application is now available.
 Scholarships are for High School Seniors and College or Graduate Students.
 To qualify, at least one parent must be a Philoptochos and St. George Cathedral steward for at least the past two (2) years.
 Only complete applications will be considered and must be postmarked no later than May 31, 2025.
 Questions may be directed to Marie Klementon at (860) 667-2301 or [email protected]. (please see attached scholarship application)